LiQiufu/WaveCNet/README.md

 ## (2) The trained weight files

-The pretrained weight files have be upload on the website: https://pan.baidu.com/s/1RN_WW0dRrTHmLdKTTGTZgg  (passwords: sf1d)
+The pretrained weight files have be uploaded on the website: https://pan.baidu.com/s/1RN_WW0dRrTHmLdKTTGTZgg  (passwords: sf1d)

 ## (3) The paper